nuxsmin/sysMonDash/README.md

 **sysMonDash** is an optimized monitoring dashboard for large environments which have a large number of items to monitor by showing those events that requires an special attention.

-The supported backends are Nagios, Icinga and Zabbix.
+The supported backends are Nagios, Icinga, Zabbix and Check_MK.

 It's possible to use Nagios or Icinga through the 'mk_livestatus' plugin (recommended) or the 'status.dat' file.